Lotame/front-end-take-home-project/README.md

 # Overview
 Create an app that visualizes the data from Capital Ride Share (https://gbfs.capitalbikeshare.com/gbfs/gbfs.json).
 The goal is to show how you can take a user story and implement it using javascript, html, and css.

-__Time Limit: Please spend no more than a couple of hours on this.
+__*Time Limit: Please spend no more than a couple of hours on this.
 We respect your time so we do not expect you to spend a lot of time on this.
-Feel free to add TODO comments about what you would do if you had more time. __
+Feel free to add TODO comments about what you would do if you had more time.*__

 Most of the boiler plate has been set up for you already.
 However, this project is only partially reflective of current Lotame front end technology.
+Our front end uses Backbone, if you are not currently comfortable with Backbone, feel free to rip it out and use what you are comfortable with.

+Our goal is for you to spend a few hours implementing the user story below so we can discuss your code and the choices you made with it in your next interview.

 ## User Story
 As a tourist in Washington D.C., I want to know where I can rent a bike so that I can easily tour the city.